-Have you ever wondered why your relationships can bring up so much anxiety?
-Our relationship success and struggles relate back to how much consistent loving attention we received as a child.
-Our attachment style reflects the emotional bonds that we formed as children when we were trying to get our primary needs met.
+Have you ever wondered why relationships can bring up so much anxiety?
+Your relationship successes and struggles relate back to how much consistent loving attention you received as a child.
+Your attachment style reflects the emotional bonds that you formed when you were trying to get your primary needs met.

-Your early experience of attachment to your primary caregivers stimulated the growth of the neural pathways that continue to influence the relationship patterns in your life today.
+Early experiences of attachment to your primary caregivers stimulated the growth of the neural pathways that continue to influence the relationship patterns in your life today.
 Your particular "attachment style" influences your social, emotional, and cognitive development.
-And, it has a strong influence on the success or failure of your intimate relationships.
+And, your attachment style has a strong influence on the success or failure of your intimate relationships.

-From the time we enter our mothers’ wombs, we are forming and ingraining our habitual attachment patterns.
-Based on how our parents or caregivers respond to our needs, wants, and desires, we develop a certain style of attachment.
-Our attachment style influences how we view the world, ourselves, and others.
+From the time you enter your mother's womb, you are forming and ingraining your habitual attachment patterns.
+Based on how your parents or caregivers respond to your needs, wants, and desires, you will develop a certain style of attachment.
+Your attachment style influences how you view the world, yourself, and others.

 The Four Attachment Styles

-1. People with an ambivalent (anxious) attachment style tend to be preoccupied with relationships and they fear that others will not love them back.
-People with insecure/ambivalent attachment styles often experience anxiety in relationships.
+1. People with an anxious attachment style tend to be preoccupied with relationships, and they fear that others will not love them back.
+People with insecure attachment styles often experience anxiety in relationships.
 They may experience fear of rejection or abandonment.
 Due to this insecurity, such individuals often cling or engage in behaviours that aim to pull others towards them.

 3. People who are securely attached tend to be comfortable with closeness and intimacy, and are consistently caring for others.